Turbidity Curtain for Lakes

 Answer: Thank you for contacting us about Triton Turbidity Curtains!
 Choosing which type of barrier that will work for your specific lake will depend on several unique site factors.
 GEI Works manufactures Type 1, Type 2, and Type 3 Silt Barriers to accomodate any combination of site factors.
 Any time you consider using a turbidity or silt barrier, there are several factors that will determine which product you need to use.
 Some of the main components we urge customers to consider including the following:

 Turbidity Curtains Considerations

 - Water Location Conditions: Possible conditions include, but are not limited to:

 - Water Velocity (speed and movement of the current)

 - Waves (how high are the waves? how often do they occur?)

 - Site & Project Conditions: These include both environmental and some project related factors.

 - Project Duration

 - Type of Silt or Turbidity (are these particles contaminated? how much needs to be contained?)

 Once these factors are considered, the turbidity curtain for your lake can then be chosen to help contain and segregate the area.
-See our Turbidity Curtain Selection Guide, call us at +1-772-646-0597, or contact us and our team can help you.
-You can even submit your specs to our team, and we will contact you.
+See our Turbidity Curtain Selection Guide, then call us at 1-772-646-0597 or contact us and our team can help you.

 Turbidity Curtain Construction